-This easy Baked Halibut will leave you feeling happy, full, and satisfied!
-Grainy mustard, fresh rosemary, lemon, and olives add big, bold flavors, while a light salad with shiitakes rounds out this 15-minute meal.
+This easy Baked Halibut is a quick and easy meal the whole family will love!
+Grainy mustard, fresh rosemary, lemon, and olives add big, bold flavors, while a light salad with shiitakes rounds out this 15-minute dinner idea.

 Some recipes come with long backstories.
 This baked halibut recipe comes with a simple one—I had rosemary in my fridge and halibut in my freezer and I knew I could combine the two to make a fabulous dinner!

-If you’ve had halibut before, you know it has a mild flavor, which means it’s ideal for pairing with more assertive ingredients.
+Halibut has a mild flavor, which is ideal for pairing with more assertive ingredients.
 Rosemary fits the bill here, as does mustard, fresh lemon, and olives.
 The result is baked halibut that’s zippy and delicious, with a bit of Mediterranean flair.

-(For more light dinner options when you need a reset, try Kitchari, Easy Vegan Red Lentil Dal, or Green Detox Soup!)
+(For more light dinner options, try my Kitchari, Easy Vegan Red Lentil Dal, or Green Detox Soup!)

 Why You’ll Love This Baked Halibut Recipe